SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 }
 ```

-gatsby-source-sensenet also build a tree from the contents.
-The root is always "sensenetroot" what is the _path_ you pass in your gatsby-config or the default path is _/Root/Content_.
-If your collection has more types (e.g.: Folder and BlogPost) you can query both of them of course, and if you would like to go deeper (select the Folder's children which contains Images ) you can nest childrenSensenet[_Type_] into another childrenSensenet[_Type_].
+gatsby-source-sensenet is also capable to build a tree of content.
+The root is always "sensenetroot" that comes from the _path_ param you've passedd to your gatsby-config or the default path (_/Root/Content_).
+If your collection has multiple types (e.g.: Folder and BlogPost) you can query both for them, and if you would like to go deeper in the tree (selecting the Folder's children which contains Images) you can create a nested childrenSensenet[_Type_] into another childrenSensenet[_Type_].

 ```graphql
 query MyQuery {